 Shackleton returned to South Georgia on a later expedition, and died of a heart attack on board a ship moored at King Edward Cove in January 1922.
 He is buried at Grytviken, which is also the site of the South Georgia Museum, where you can learn more about the natural and human history of the island.

 There are no airstrips on the island, so the only way to visit South Georgia is by sea.
 A visit to South Georgia will add on about a week to the standard Antarctica cruise itinerary, with more sea days and usually some time in the Falkland Islands too.
 The majority of South Georgia itineraries are round-trip voyages from Ushuaia, but you will occasionally find transoceanic voyages that cross the South Atlantic from Ushuaia or Buenos Aires to Cape Town, calling at even more remote islands such as Tristan da Cunha.

-The top luxury cruise lines visiting South Georgia include Silversea Expeditions, Scenic, Ponant and Hapag-Lloyd Cruises, along with expedition specialists such as Lindblad Expeditions and Quark Expeditions.
-Slightly more economical options include Hurtigruten and Oceanwide Expeditions.
+The top luxury cruise lines visiting South Georgia include Silversea Expeditions, Scenic, Ponant and Hapag-Lloyd Cruises, along with expedition specialists such as Lindblad Expeditions and Quark Expeditions, while slightly more economical options include Hurtigruten.

 For more advice on booking a trip to South Georgia, give us a call on 020 7399 7630 and speak to one of our expedition experts.